A competitive environment generates incentives for innovation.

 Innovation

 For its level of development, the availability of qualified human capital for R & D is insufficient in Colombia.
-Colombia has 346 researchers per million inhabitants, compared to 4.712 from Spain, 1.514 from Argentina, and 872 from Brazil.
+Colombia has 346 researchers per million inhabitants, compared to 4,712 in Spain, 1,514 in Argentina, and 872 in Brazil.

 In turn, the 62 of those companies that had the intention of innovating found as an obstacle to innovation the lack of qualified personnel.
-Whereas the insufficient availability of human resources can become a constraint on the capacity of the innovation system.
+Meanwhile, the insufficient availability of human resources can become a limitation of the innovation system’s capacity.

-The institutionality of the system is complex and disarticulated.
-There is No clear separation between the strategic functions of policy design and the implementation of such policies.
-In other words, the political decision-level coexists with the level of execution within the same institutions (i.e. Colciencias, Ministry of Commerce).
+http://minciencia.gov.co The system’s institutional frameworkis complex and disjointed .
+There is no clear separation between the strategic functions of policy design and policy implementation.
+In other words, the political decision-making level coexists with the execution level within the same institutions (i.e., ministries, Ministry of Commerce).
 The result is low policy effectiveness and implementation.

 To improve business innovation, the IDB proposes:

 (i) Progressively increase investment in the sector up to 2.3 of GDP, close to the OECD.
-For which it is necessary to maintain or to increase the budgets of the public entities that leverage the private investment;
+This requires maintaining or increasing the budgets of public entities that leverage private investment;

-(ii) Increase the participation of the private sector with new financial and non-financial instruments similar to that used by other countries in the region such as Brazil and Chile;
+(ii) increase private sector participation with new financial and non-financial instruments similar to those used by other countries in the region, such as Brazil and Chile;

-(iii) Develop human capital with a massive scholarship program to reach 4.000 new researchers per year, supporting the existing national schemes (Colfuturo and Colciencias); And
+(iii) develop human capital with a massive scholarship program to reach 4,000 new researchers per year, relying on existing national schemes (Colfuturo and Colciencias); and (iv) develop human capital with a massive scholarship program to reach 4,000 new researchers per year, relying on existing national schemes (Colfuturo and Colciencias).

 (iv) rearranging the institutional structure by separating and differentiating the functions of strategy and policy formulation, on the one hand, and execution by another.